- How do I get my app included?

 On the web site and in the F-Droid client, we provide links to donate to your project.
 Ideally you should have a dedicated page explaining how and why to donate your project, so we can link directly to it.
 Remember that most users will probably access this straight from the F-Droid client on an Android device.
 You should also have this information accessible from within your application.

-We have fields in our metadata for Bitcoin and Flattr donations.
-Be sure to contact us if there is a change to the Bitcoin address or if you stop accepting it; if you accept new methods you can contact us about that too.
+We have fields in our metadata for Bitcoin, Litecoin, Flattr and Liberapay donations.
+Be sure to contact us if there is a change to any of those or if you stop accepting them; if you accept new methods you can contact us about that too.

 If your app is in our repo but we are missing any of the above information, please make sure we know about it.